Seahorse: Pygmy seahorses

 Pygmy seahorses are those members of the genus that are less than 15 mm tall and 17 mm wide.
 Previously the term was applied exclusively to the species H. bargibanti but since 1997, discoveries have made this usage obsolete.
 The species H. minotaur, H. denise, H. colemani, H. pontohi, H. severnsi, H. satomiae, H. waleananus, H. nalu, H. japapigu have been described.
 Other species that are believed to be unclassified have also been reported in books, dive magazines and on the Internet.
 They can be distinguished from other species of seahorse by their 12 trunk rings, low number of tail rings (26–29), the location in which young are brooded in the trunk region of males and their extremely small size.
 Molecular analysis (of ribosomal RNA) of 32 Hippocampus species found that H. bargibanti belongs in a separate clade from other members of the genus and therefore that the species diverged from the other species in the ancient past.

-Most pygmy seahorses are well camouflaged and live in close association with other organisms including colonial hydrozoans (Lytocarpus and Antennellopsis), coralline algae (Halimeda) sea fans (Muricella, Annella, Acanthogorgia).
+Most pygmy seahorses are well camouflaged and live in close association with other organisms including colonial hydrozoans (Lytocarpus and Antennellopsis), coralline algae (Halimeda), and sea fans (Muricella, Annella, and Acanthogorgia).
 This combined with their small size accounts for why most species have only been noticed and classified since 2001.